m4c4r0n1n/theme-switcher.nvim/README.md

 ### Persistence

 Your theme and background choices are automatically saved to `~/.local/share/nvim/theme_switcher_prefs.json` and restored when you restart nvim.
-No need to configure anything - it just works!